 Definition of Mutual Fund

-The mutual Fund as its name suggests, is a kind of investment fund which is a pool of funds collected from several investors in order to invest in financial assets.
-The funds are managed and controlled by a portfolio expert known as Fund manager on behalf of the unit holders who invests the funds at his own discretion into diversified investments like shares, debentures, bonds and other financial instruments.
+The mutual Fund as its name suggests is a kind of investment fund which is a pool of funds collected from several investors in order to invest in financial assets.
+The funds are managed and controlled by a portfolio expert known as a Fund manager on behalf of the unit holders who invests the funds at his own discretion into diversified investments like shares, debentures, bonds and other financial instruments.